 What is Acoustic Treatment, and Why Do I Need It?

 What we call “sound” is actually a pressure wave caused by a vibration within a certain frequency range.
 If something vibrates between 20 and 20,000 cycles per second (Hz), it creates a pressure wave that is transmitted through the air.
 If the wave is intense enough to vibrate our eardrums, we hear it.
 When these same waves hit a solid surface, however, some of that pressure is transferred, which causes that surface to also vibrate and create its own sounds.
-This is called reflection or reverberation.
+These are called sound reflections or reverberations.

-Adding acoustic treatments to a room prevents rogue sound waves from bouncing around within a space and ultimately coloring the sounds that are picked up by our ears and our microphones.
+Adding acoustic panels to a room prevents standing waves from bouncing around within a space and ultimately coloring the sounds that are picked up by our ears and our microphones.
 Without proper acoustic treatment, recordings can be tainted by unwanted reflections.
 Also, proper acoustic treatment allows the uncolored sound from monitors to be heard as-is, making more accurate mixing and mastering possible in a home studio environment.

 How is Acoustic Treatment Different from Soundproofing?